HomeIndustry Update

 Mr. Devaraya M Sheregar – President, TAGMA INDIA

-The session commenced with a welcome address by Mr. Devaraya M Sheregar, President, TAGMA India.
-Addressing the gathering, he said, “The strength of India’s die and mould industry lies in its ability to collaborate, adapt, and continuously upgrade its capabilities.
+Delivering his address, Mr. Devaraya M. Sheregar, President, TAGMA India, said, “The strength of India’s die and mould industry lies in its ability to collaborate, adapt, and continuously upgrade its capabilities.
 Platforms like the Chennai Chapter Meeting enable members to share knowledge and collectively move forward as a stronger ecosystem.”

 Mr. D Shanmugasundaram, Vice President, TAGMA India

-Mr. D. Shanmugasundaram, Vice President, TAGMA India, highlighted the evolving industry landscape in his address.
+Mr. D. Shanmugasundaram, Vice President, TAGMA India, spoke about the evolving industry landscape and the upcoming Die & Mould India exhibition.
 He noted, “As market demands become more sophisticated, our industry must embrace advanced materials, precision technologies, and government-supported innovation initiatives.
-The focus today is not just growth, but sustainable and competitive growth.”
+With Die & Mould India just two months away, this year’s exhibition will be spread across three halls with over 400 exhibitors, making it the largest so far.”

 COMMENTS